Beginning of diocesan process on January 17, 2003. Vice postulator: Fr. Joseph Banchong Santisukniran

 Permission to return to the Salesians when he was 80 years old

-Meanwhile Fr Charles had already been requesting for some time that he could return to the Salesian Congregation.
+Meanwhile, Fr.
+Charles had already been requesting for some time that he could return to the Salesian Congregation.
 The Bishop gave him permission only when he had already turned 80.
-He died at Bangkok as a Salesian on the 4th of April 1982.
+He died in Bangkok as a Salesian on April 4, 1982.